awsdocs/aws-parallelcluster-user-guide/doc_source/iam.md

 ## ParallelClusterUserPolicy<a name="parallelclusteruserpolicy"></a>

-The following example sets the ParallelClusterUserPolicy, using SGE, Slurm, or Torque as the scheduler:
+The following example sets the `ParallelClusterUserPolicy`, using SGE, Slurm, or Torque as the scheduler:

 ```
 {